kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 When Istio registry is not available, there are some expected changes:

-* The control plane metrics won't be visible.
+* The control plane metrics won't be available.
 * The proxy status won't be available in the workloads details view.
 * The namespace list will be obtained directly from the Kubernetes API, because it won't be possible to use the Istio cache.
 This could affect slightly the performance.
 * The [Istio validations](#istio_validations) won't be available.
 There are, though, some cases where they will be still available.
+* [Istio Registry Services](#istio_registry) that are not present in the Kubernetes list won't be available.
-* Istio Configurations will be available.
+* [Istio Configurations](#istio_configurations) will be available.
 This is because the list of Istio configurations is obtained using the Kubernetes API.
-* [Istio Registry Services](#istio_registry) that are not present in the Kubernetes list won't be available.

 <img src="/images/documentation/configuration/no_istiod.png" />